 If working with a video production company is on your radar, you’ve come to the right place.
 To help you make this decision, we chatted with the Wistia Studios team to get their input on the most important considerations for your business before hiring a production company.

-Keep reading to find out the questions you should ask your team internally before hiring a video production company as well as questions you should ask a production company before you decide to work with them.
+Keep reading to find out the questions you should ask your team internally before hiring a video production company, as well as questions you should ask potential production companies before you decide who to work with.
 Let’s go!

 Production companies differ from company to company in the scope of work they can help your business accomplish.
-For example, some production companies can help bring your creative vision to life by shooting and editing videos.
-Others guide you through the entire creative process, from coming up with an idea, writing and shooting it, to delivering a shiny new video.
+For example, some production companies help bring your creative vision to life by shooting and editing videos.
+Others guide you through the entire creative process, from coming up with an idea, to writing and shooting it, and finally delivering a shiny new video.

-“They can help you get the best production value in a short period of time, and can be really helpful if you’re not used to producing videos on a consistent basis.”
+“Partnering in this way can help you get the best production value in a short period of time and be really helpful if you’re not used to producing videos on a consistent basis.”

 Many businesses use production companies to create all sorts of videos, from customer testimonials to product videos, video series, and more.
 At Wistia, we’ve partnered with several companies over the years for projects like these; this can make sense particularly if your business doesn’t have an internal production or creative team.
-They can help you get the best production value in a short period of time and can be really helpful if you’re not used to producing videos on a consistent basis.
+Partnering in this way can help you get the best production value in a short period of time and be really helpful if you’re not used to producing videos on a consistent basis.

-Production companies are also helpful if your creative team wants to do a project that’s beyond the scope of what you normally create in-house.
-For example, if you wanted to create an animated series but have no experience doing so, you might want to partner with a production company that specializes in animation.
+Production companies are also useful if your creative team wants to do a project that’s beyond the scope of what you normally create in-house.
+For example, if you wanted to create an animated series but have no experience doing so, you might want to search for a production company that specializes in animation.

 For our docuseries One, Ten, One Hundred, we wanted to work with Sandwich Video because we loved the company’s writing style and approach to product videos.
 If there’s a production company with a specific style you’re trying to achieve but aren’t practiced at doing it yourself, a production company can help you get where you want to be.

 Your business should consider some important things before hiring a production company to work on your project.
 To ensure this is the right decision for your business and your project, use these questions as a guide and get all relevant stakeholders involved in the conversation.

 This question might seem obvious, but it’s important for everyone on your team to be on the same page.
 What are people hoping to get out of the relationship?
 What do they expect to contribute?
-Consider how involved or not involved your team wants to be in your video creation process.
+Consider how involved — or not involved — your team wants to be in your video creation process.

-Does your team want to write the script for the video or video series and come up with the creative?
-Or do you need help with creative ideas and executions?
+Does your team want to write the script for the video or video series and come up with the creative — or do you need help with creative ideas and executions?
 If your answer is the latter, a production company might be the right route to take.
 (If it’s the former, check out question five below!).

-In the end, the goal of the first two questions is to help you get clear on where you need help and what you hope the production company can help you with.
-It’s also important to stay flexible because creative collaboration can always bring forward new and better ideas.
+In the end, the goal of the first two questions is to help you get clear on where you need assistance and what you hope the production company can help you with.
+It’s also important to stay flexible on these points because creative collaboration can always bring forward new and better ideas.

 You should have an understanding of your budget comfort level.
 Production companies tend to work in specific ballparks, such as pulling off videos with a budget of $10,000 or working with $50,000 on a video campaign.
 It’s also important to note that some production companies have a production fee, which means they take a percent of the allotted budget.

-The last things you should consider are your team’s time and resources.
+The last things you should consider are the hard numbers surrounding your team’s time and resources.
 Is it more efficient to allow your employees to focus on things they’re more familiar with and hire a production company to handle the rest?
-More often than not, hiring out can help you save time.
-For example, we’ve hired agencies for our projects in the past, which allowed our internal team to focus on other things.
+More often than not, hiring out can help you save time and money.
+For example, we’ve hired agencies for our projects in the past in order to allow our internal team to focus on other things.

-If you just need to expand one aspect of your creative team but aren’t ready to hire, or if you need help with a very specific task (like audio mixing, scriptwriting, or lighting a slightly bigger production than you’ve been doing on your own) it might be a better fit to work with a freelancer.
-Freelancers are excellent for working on a one-off basis, and they state their hourly or project rate instead of working with a ballpark budget.
+If you only need to expand one aspect of your creative team but aren’t ready to hire, or if you need help with a very specific task (like audio mixing, scriptwriting, or lighting a slightly bigger production than you’ve been doing on your own), it might be a better fit to work with a freelancer.
+Freelancers are excellent for working with on a one-off basis, and they state their hourly or project rate instead of working with a ballpark budget.

 By answering these questions with everyone who’s involved in your video project, you’ll be able to make the best decision about whether or not hiring out is the right move for your business.

-If you’re certain that you want help in getting your video project across the finish line, here are some questions to ask a production company before committing to working together.
+If you’re certain that you want a video production company to help take your video project across the finish line, here are some questions to ask a production company before committing to working together.

 Every production company has its strengths, whether it’s telling brand stories or coming up with compelling ad campaigns.
-Ask the company what its specialties are and see if it aligns with your video goals.
+Ask the company what its specialties are and see if those align with your video goals.

-Asking this question will help you know who you might collaborate with on your project.
-For example, some production companies are fully staffed.
-But, some companies might also hire additional crew members to get the job done depending on your budget and the production requirements.
+Asking this question will help you identify who you might collaborate with on your project.
+For example, some production companies are fully staffed, while others may hire additional crew members to get the job done, depending on your budget and the production requirements.

-Inquiring about a production company’s work with other businesses in your industry or similar to yours is a great way to compare apples to apples.
+Inquiring about a production company’s work with other businesses in your industry, or that are similar to yours, is a great way to compare apples to apples.
 Get a better understanding of the production company’s quality of work by researching its work with other companies like yours.

 It’s standard for production companies to share a reel of their work with you, but don’t be afraid to ask to see more examples — especially if they’re able to provide similar companies to yours in their answer to the question above.

 It’s also helpful to know the production company’s general workflow and what conditions their team prefers to work under.
 That way, you can assess how that will fit in with your own workflow and processes.

-Depending on what you’re engaging the production company for, asking “How does the feedback process work?” will give you an idea of how many stages of feedback there are.
-Often, you’re given a specific amount of feedback rounds because the production company can’t allow clients to keep iterating on projects until the end of time.
-This goes for the writing and pre-production process as well as the post-production process.
+Depending on what you’re engaging the production company for, you might also want to ask how many stages of feedback there are.
+Often, you’re given a specific amount of feedback rounds because the production company can’t allow clients to keep endlessly iterating on projects.
+This goes for the writing and pre-production process, as well as the post-production process.
 For example, there might be three passes on the script or three passes on the final edit.

-You should also ask, “How much time do we get between rounds?” which will help you be resourceful and keep yourself on schedule, should you choose to work with this company.
+You should also ask, “How much time do we get between rounds?”
+This will help you be resourceful and keep yourself on schedule, should you choose to work with this company.
 If you ask for more rounds of feedback than the company automatically provides, be aware there are typically additional charges around that.

-Asking about the production company’s gear will indicate whether or not a portion of your budget might be used to rent gear.
+Asking about the production company’s gear will clue you in to whether or not a portion of your budget might be used to rent gear.
 This isn’t always a bad thing — in part, you’re hiring a team that knows the precise gear to rent to make your project sing.
-If the production company owns the gear needed to produce your video, then you know your budget will be allocated to other things, which has its own upsides.
+If, on the other hand, the production company owns the gear needed to produce your video, then you know your budget will be allocated to other things, which has its own upsides.

 When you’re trying to figure out if a production company is the right fit for your business, the goal is to be clear and have a good understanding of expectations and workflow before you agree to start a project.
 Taking the time to do this will make your project more enjoyable for everyone and lead to better outcomes.